peteseta/physics-ia/main.typ

   securing it in place with the clamp stand and masking tape.
 + Connect the guitar to the audio interface using the instrument cable, and connect the audio interface to the computer.
-+ Turn all knobs on the guitar to 10 (maximum position clockwise) and adjust the gain on the audio interface appropriately to prevent clipping of the audio signal.
++ Switch to the neck pickup on the pickup selector (most inward setting), turn all the knobs on the guitar to 10 (maximum position clockwise), and adjust the gain on the audio interface appropriately to prevent clipping of the audio signal.

 #align(center)[#smallcaps("Recording and analysis")]
 5. Start the 5-second recording on the computer.